Emojination: Emojis

 Following the success of their initial campaign and realising the huge challenge that existed for everyday people to contribute new emojis, Emojination looked to broaden its scope.
 It sought to enable individuals to work together with Emojination to write emoji proposals for submission to the Unicode Consortium.
 The first of these included working with Rayouf Alhumedhi to develop emoji's featuring people wearing headscarfs.
 Emojination provided support to Florie Hutchinson in 2017 to help develop the ballet flat shoe.
 They teamed up again to develop a swimsuit emoji, to offer less sexualised swimwear options.
 In 2019, Emojination, in partnership with Tinder, helped develop a series of emojis featuring gender-neutral interracial couples.
 The organisation successfully submitted a proposal for the inclusion of a hippopotamus emoji.
-Emojination collaborated with Theo Shear, a California videographer, in the creation of the beaver emoji.
+Emojination collaborated with Theo Shear, a US videographer, in the creation of the beaver emoji.
 During the development of the piñata emoji, Emojination provided research input to Rebecca Blaesing's application and connected Rebecca with designer Gabriella Gomez-Mont.
 Heart and lung emojis were developed together with Melissa Thermidor of the NHS and Christian Kamkoff of Columbia University.